chandankushwahaa/devOps/LINUX.md

 # LINUX
 Linux is a family of open-source Unix-like operating systems, based on the Linux kernel, a computer program that manages the system's hardware and software.

+S kernel that is used in a distribution, but most people just refer to it as an OS.
 > 90% of application runs on **Linux**.

 **Unix** is a proprietary (requiring a license for use), multitasking operating system, e.g. macOS, Debian.
 While **Linux** is a free and open-source, Unix-like operating system. e.g. Ubuntu, Kali Linux